Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Limitations and Future Scopes

 \section{Limitations and Future Scopes}

 Despite the promising results of our projection-based cervical spine fracture detection pipeline, several limitations must be acknowledged regarding its clinical applicability and generalizability.
-Our study is primarily constrained by the characteristics of the RSNA 2022 Cervical Spine Fracture dataset, which includes strict inclusion criteria such as axial non-contrast CT scans with 1mm slice thickness, potentially limiting generalizability to diverse clinical settings with varying imaging protocols.
-The dataset's exclusion of post-surgical cases due to streak artifacts and altered anatomy also represents a significant limitation, as post-operative monitoring is a substantial part of clinical imaging.
-Furthermore, the dataset's treatment of acute and chronic fractures as equivalent entities may not reflect clinical reality where differentiation is crucial for treatment decisions.
+All results are obtained through internal cross-validation on the single public RSNA 2022 Cervical Spine Fracture dataset, and although this cohort aggregates studies from many institutions, the pipeline has not been assessed on an independent external test set or in a prospective clinical setting, so its behavior under unseen scanners, populations, and acquisition protocols remains to be established.
+The dataset's strict inclusion criteria are a related constraint.
+Its requirement of axial non-contrast CT with 1mm slice thickness is not restrictive in current practice, since thin-slice acquisition is standard on modern scanners, but our pipeline has been validated only on such thin-slice data and is not expected to transfer to thicker-slice studies, for which automated fracture analysis is generally less appropriate.
+A further deployment constraint arises at the localization stage, whose sequential slice selection is initialized from a fixed heuristic sagittal slice range of 100--420 (Section~\ref{sec:slice-selection}).
+This range was calibrated to the RSNA cohort, whose scans share a broadly consistent field of view.
+On unselected clinical scans, where acquisitions may begin at varying positions within the head or neck, this fixed initialization is unlikely to be appropriate and an additional head or neck localization step may be required before cervical VOI detection.
+The dataset's exclusion of post-surgical cases due to streak artifacts and altered anatomy also represents a significant limitation, as post-operative monitoring is a substantial part of clinical imaging, and its treatment of acute and chronic fractures as equivalent entities may not reflect clinical reality where differentiation is crucial for treatment decisions.
+Finally, because the reference labels are derived from the contributing institutions' radiology reports, the model trained to reproduce them inherits any systematic biases of that reference standard, a factor that also shapes the interobserver comparison, which was itself conducted on a limited 30-patient subset.